How to Raise Extra Cash For Seattle’s Property Tax Increase

 Do you have a special skill that you can use to make some extra cash?
 Or maybe there’s something you’ve always wanted to learn that you can apply to a side job.

-Commonly referred to as a side hustle or side gig, the freelance route is one that’s growing tremendously.
+The freelance route is one that’s growing tremendously.
 Whether you drive travelers to the airport on the weekends as a ride-share contractor or taking photos around town for a local business, there’s always something that you can do to pick up some extra cash.

 4. Rent Out a Room

 Depending on the condition and size of your home, you might be able to rent out a space using a service like Airbnb.
-Whether you have a spare guest room or an additional dwelling unit in the backyard, just a little bit of sprucing up can turn it into a way to get some extra cash coming in every month…if you don’t mind a few strangers sleeping under the same roof.
+Whether you have a spare guest room or an additional dwelling unit in the backyard, just a little bit of sprucing up can turn it into a way to get some extra cash coming in every month… if you don’t mind a few strangers sleeping under the same roof.

 If this route sounds interesting to you, note that there are new regulations on short-term rentals to keep in mind.
 Make sure to review this before getting started.